 Calling all Chukkers – Lounge on a blanket with a picnic (we’re partial to fresh squeezed juice and croissants from Maison Giraud, picked up in the Palisades on the way here) and watch horses pound up and down the field right before you at Will Rogers Polo Fields.
 Players often let the kids on the field between matches to meet the horses and if you bring a kite, the field is a perfect spot to fly one after the match.
-How very upper crust of you, darling.

 Days of Yore – Travel back in time to a complete Renaissance village with pixies, princesses, pirates, kings, knights – and of course – Queens.
 In honor of Mother’s Day, the Renaissance Pleasure Faire is celebrating ‘Wenches Weekend’ with wine tastings and Mommy Mimosas.
 So see a joust, gnaw on a leg o ‘mutton and have a day you’ll never forget.